labrouss/elitebook-840-g5/README.md

 - SD Card reader, tried Sinetek kext but couldnt make it to work
 - HDMI Audio, not tested

-# Dont forget to generate a new serial with Clover Configurator for Macbook 14,1
+# Dont forget to open config.plist and generate a new serial with Clover Configurator for Macbook 14,1